-Well, folks who disapprove of video games would likely say the same applies for video games i.e. it’s bad for the eyes.
+Well, folks who disapprove of gaming would likely say the same applies for video games i.e. it’s bad for the eyes.

 However, moderate amounts of gaming, under proper environmental conditions, could strengthen your eyesight, on top of other cognitive improvements.
 In one study, it was even found that playing video games for 10 weeks was enough to generate a stronger ability to discern between different shades of grey.
 How amazing is that?

-Moreover, there is zero evidence that suggests sitting too near a television screen would damage eyesight, although it does lead to short-term eye strain.
+Conversely, there is zero evidence that suggests sitting too near a television screen would damage eyesight, although it does lead to short-term eye strain.
 (Just google the question) The short of it, suitable amounts of gaming is beneficial for the eyes.
-For starters, it makes you more alert to your environments.
+For starters, it makes you more alert to your environment.
 More discerning too.

 3. Playing Video Games Develops Leadership

-Loads of games out there are all about being a leader.
+Many video games are all about being a leader.